gschmutz/bigdata-spark-workshop/11b-scheduling-with-airflow-2.x/README.md

 Now navigate back to the detail page for the `spark_airport_and_flight_refined` DAG and click again on the red cell right to the first task, where we got the error.
 Click on **Clear Task** button and on the pop-up dialog click **Clear** to re-run the problematic task.

-This time the whole DAG should again run successfullly.
+This time the whole DAG should again run successfully.